dsharlet/array/README.md

 * `dense_shape<N>`, an N-dimensional dense shape, with the first dimension being dense.
 * `dense_array_ref<T, N>` and `dense_array<T, N, Allocator>`, N-dimensional arrays with a shape of `dense_shape<N>`.

-There are other common examples that are easy to support in this way.
+There are other common examples that are easy to support.
 A very common array is an image where 3-channel RGB or 4-channel RGBA pixels are stored together in a 'chunky' format.
 ```c++
 template <int Channels>